akshitagupta15june/Face-X/Readme.md

 <a href="https://github.com/Vi1234sh12/Face-X/tree/master/Face-Mask-Detection"><img src="https://github.com/Vi1234sh12/Face-X/blob/master/.github/Assests/face-mask-logo-template_23-2148746217__3_-removebg-preview.png"
 style="margin:10px;" width="150px"
 alt="Meshery - Service Mesh Management Plane" align="left" /></a>
-<a href="https://github.com/Vi1234sh12/Face-X/tree/master/Face-Mask-Detection">Face Mask Detection </a> Platform uses Artificial Network to recognize if a user is not wearing a mask.
+<a href="https://github.com/Vi1234sh12/Face-X/tree/master/Face-Mask-Detection">Face Mask Detection </a> Platform uses an Artificial Network to recognize if a user is not wearing a mask.
 The app can be connected to any existing or new IP mask detection cameras to detect people without a mask.
 App users can also add faces and phone numbers to send them an alert in case they are not wearing a mask.
 If the camera captures an unrecognized face, a notification can be sent out to the administrator.
 <br />
 </p>